FunnelEnvy/Cloudflare-Worker-Template/script-injection/README.md

     }
 })
 ```
-This code will inject style files into the head of a webpage.
+Adds CSS style files into the head of a webpage.

 ## Future State

-This worker could also have code added to control any flickering that the scripts and styles may be responsible for when they are loaded onto the clients website.
+This worker could also have code added to control any flickering that the scripts and styles may be responsible for when they are loaded onto the website.